Directed by: Kim Ji-woon || Produced by: Kim Ji-woon, Choi Min-suk

 The expert presentation of the picture is composed of a gorgeous visual style and a lush soundtrack that pervades the narrative.
 The action-pieces and tense character confrontations that take place feel grounded as a result of the expertly crafted mice-en-scene, despite the wacky antics themselves.
 The music melds with these visual fireworks to a synergistic effect, making this rootin’-tootin’ adventure a pleasure on both sets of senses.
 In many ways, the music gives the movie as much of a personal touch as the humor.
 The soundtrack is cool, dynamic, and sophisticated.
 All things considered, GBW nails its presentation and style, from its amazing cinematography to the memorable music down to the beautifully composed historical setting.

 Things are rockier on the writing end of the spectrum.
 While all three of its main characters (the Good, the Bad, and the Weird) have personality and are distinct from one another, the script suffers from the lack of any singular protagonist to lead the action and direct our sympathy.
 The film never decides through which set of eyes the adventure will unfold, instead opting for a mix of all three.
 Additionally, the lack of any sufficient backstory for any of the three main characters leaves many of their actions feeling like they lack impact.
-A few scenes here and there don’t go anywhere and add little to plot, indicating some mismanaged editing.
-The story’s ending also feels somewhat contrived and unimaginative, despite being shot in a neat way.
-Things come to a muddled, indecisive conclusion that lacks any sense of closure or symmetry, which is disappointing given the film’s sophisticated personality.
+The story’s conclusion also lacks any sense of closure or symmetry, which is disappointing given the film’s sophisticated personality.
 All in all, the screenplay, while certainly capable of supporting the action, never takes center stage like it should, and as result many surrounding aspects of the story’s narrative (like all the political elements at play, as well as numerous supporting characters) feel like missed opportunities.

 SUMMARY & RECOMMENDATION: The Good, the Bad, The Weird’s action is inventive and always exciting, including intense chase-scenes on vehicles and horesback, pulse-pounding shootouts, and gory close-quarters-combat.
 The three titular characters are all memorable and tenacious in their own right, despite having little actual characterizations or background.
 Through their performances and the energetic soundtrack, this film maintains a fun, charismatic charm throughout.